-- ► A group of marathon runners are ranked 1 through n. - You score one point for each other runner you beat head-to-head.
+- ► A group of marathon runners are ranked 1 through n. - You score one point for each higher-ranked runner you beat head-to-head.

-- A group of marathon runners are ranked 1 through n. - You score one point for each other runner you beat head-to-head. - But, in order to score a point against a lower-ranked runner, you must beat him/her by at least one minute.
+- A group of marathon runners are ranked 1 through n. - You score one point for each higher-ranked runner you beat head-to-head. - In order to score a point against a lower-ranked runner, you must beat him/her by at least one minute.

-- A group of marathon runners are ranked 1 through n. - You score one point for each other runner you beat head-to-head. - But, in order to score a point against a lower-ranked runner, you must beat him/her by at least one minute. - The possible outcomes correspond to regions of the Shi arrangement!
+- A group of marathon runners are ranked 1 through n. - You score one point for each higher-ranked runner you beat head-to-head. - In order to score a point against a lower-ranked runner, you must beat him/her by at least one minute. - The possible final scores correspond to regions of the Shi arrangement.